-Nottingham City Council have announced the introduction of Selective Licensing which will cover 90% of homes in the private rental sector within the city boundary.
+Nottingham City Council introduced Selective Licensing in 2018 which covers 90% of homes in the private rental sector within the city boundary.

-A license will be a LEGAL REQUIREMENT for EACH property a Landlord owns within the Nottingham City catchment area.
-You can check whether your property is covered by the proposed license scheme through the Nottingham City Council website by using the following link: geoserver.nottinghamcity.gov.uk/myproperty
+A licence is a LEGAL REQUIREMENT for EACH property a Landlord owns within the Nottingham City catchment area.
+You can check whether your property is covered by the proposed licence scheme through the Nottingham City Council website by using the following link: geoserver.nottinghamcity.gov.uk/myproperty

-The cost of a licence is £780 per property, reducing to £480 for accredited Landlords.
+From 1st April 2020, the cost of a licence is £890 per property, reducing to £670 for accredited Landlords.
 A licence will last up to for 5 years and the licence fee will need to be paid at the outset of the licence period.
-The licence fee is paid in two parts; the first payment of £460 (£360 for accredited Landlords) is paid on submission of the licence application and a second amount of £320 (£120 for accredited Landlords) is payable once a licence has been granted.
+The licence fee is paid in two parts; the first payment of £520 (£485 for accredited Landlords) is paid on submission of the licence application and a second amount of £370 (£185 for accredited Landlords) is payable once a licence has been granted.

-If you currently manage your own property and are concerned about the obligations Selective Licensing will place on you, or if your current managing agent is not living up to expectations in preparing you for the pending scheme, then contact our Director James Roys to discuss matters further.
+There are licence conditions that the council expect licence holders to take responsibility for.
+Here at David James, we can handle these licence conditions on your behalf through our comprehensive property management service.
+If you currently manage your own property and are concerned about the obligations Selective Licensing place upon you, or if your current managing agent is not living up to expectations, then contact our Director James Roys to discuss matters further.

-To help you understand Selective Licensing a little further, we have put together the five sections below which should answer many of you initial questions:
+To help you understand Selective Licensing a little further, we have put together the sections below which should answer many of your questions: